Wilson Hotel: History

 The original hotel when completed contained 62 sleeping rooms on the upper floors including a large parlor on the second floor corner.
 The interiors were decorated in the Eastlake style, finished in local red cedar and red cherry woods.
 Four store rooms were located on the ground floor facing Commercial Avenue, with a dining room, hotel offices and a bar room occupying the southern two.
 The Romanesque facade was trimmed with stone and tin and originally featured a large central pediment bearing the building's name (long ago lost to deterioration).
 A 1-story brick wing containing a kitchen and wood shed was added behind the hotel in 1891 giving the building an L-shaped footprint.
 According to Sanborn insurance maps, several wooden outbuildings used for housekeeping and laundry filled the remainder of the property, now used as a garden.

 Following its construction, the Wilson Hotel became an important landmark and a major scene of social life in Anacaortes, with numerous social and political functions being held in its parlor room.
 When the town installed its first telephone and electric services in 1890 and 1891, respectively, the Wilson was among the first buildings to receive them.

-Located within blocks of the Railroad depot, It soon became the hotel of choice for visiting dignitaries and businessmen, outpacing the rival Hotel Anacortes, once an even grander structure that eventually fell into disrepair as the city's boom waned, leaving the large building stranded in an area that commercial development never reached.
+While the Great Northern would bypass Anacortes in favor of Everett and eventually Seattle, Anacortes became a more minor terminus when the Northern Pacific built a branch line from their main at Sedro-Woolley.
+Located within blocks of the railroad depot, The Wilson soon became the hotel of choice for visiting dignitaries and businessmen, outpacing the rival Hotel Anacortes, once an even grander structure that eventually fell into disrepair as the city's boom waned, leaving the large building stranded in an area that commercial development never reached.
 Despite its success as a gathering place, the hotel and its owner were not immune to the approaching hard times and were soon ruined by the Panic of 1893.
 By the end of that year, David Wilson was broke, and the hotel was closed to guests, later sold off at a sheriff's auction to pay off its accrued property taxes.